segersniels/compresjon/README.md

 [![npm](https://img.shields.io/npm/v/compresjon)](https://www.npmjs.com/package/compresjon)

 `compresjon` is a lightweight package designed for storing JSON data in a compressed and serialized format.

-It is particularly useful for long-running processes that require infrequent access to data, such as cold storage during interval downtimes.
+It is particularly useful for:
+- Long-running processes that require infrequent access to data, such as cold storage during interval downtimes.
+- Sending back binary data instead of JSON over API requests

+> CompreSJON uses `msgpack` in combination with Brotli compression to ensure low memory utilization or bandwidth usage.

 <p align="center">
 <img src="./resources/logo.png" width="300">